John O'Farrell (author): Literary career

 In 1998, O'Farrell published Things Can Only Get Better: Eighteen Miserable Years in the Life of a Labour Supporter.
 The book became a number-one best-seller, and was nominated for the George Orwell Award and the Channel 4 Political Awards.
 The popularity of the book led O'Farrell to be invited to address the 1999 Labour Party conference.
 The memoir was adapted for BBC Radio 4 starring Jack Dee and Doon Mackichan.
 In September 2010, it was listed by The Economist as Britain's third best-selling political memoir since 1998, after books by Barack Obama and Bill Clinton.

 In 1999, O'Farrell began a weekly satirical column in The Independent, soon switching to The Guardian where he remained until 2005.
 Three collections of his columns have been published; Global Village Idiot, I Blame the Scapegoats and I Have A Bream.

 In 2000, O'Farrell published his first novel, The Best a Man Can Get, which was the best-selling debut novel in 2002 and eventually sold half a million copies.
 It was dramatised for BBC Radio 4 starring Mark Heap and Tamsin Greig.
-The novel later was optioned by Paramount Pictures.
+The novel was later optioned by Paramount Pictures.
 Two further novels followed, This Is Your Life and May Contain Nuts, the latter of which was nominated for the Bollinger Everyman Wodehouse Prize and adapted for ITV by his former co-writer Mark Burton and starred Shirley Henderson and Darren Boyd.

 In 2007, he returned to non-fiction with the publication of An Utterly Impartial History of Britain, or 2000 Years of Upper Class Idiots in Charge which was BBC Radio 4's Book of the Week and went on to sell over 250,000 copies.
 This was followed in October 2009 by An Utterly Exasperated History of Modern Britain, or Sixty Years of Making the Same Stupid Mistakes as Always.